 The Direct Selection method allows you to view a list of all contacts located in your list and you can choose which contacts you would like to appear in this particular segment.

 You can create custom criteria rules with boolean logic.
 In addition to using AND or OR to evaluate all criteria in a segment, custom boolean expressions can now be used as well (ie "1 AND (2 OR 3)".

-Begin building out your segment criteria by combining various segmentation methods listed in Step.2.
+Begin building out your segment criteria by combining various segmentation methods.
 Using the blue + sign you can add additional criteria that your prospect must meet to be included in the segment.